-Army veteran deported after drug conviction sworn in as U.S. citizen
+Army veteran deported after drug conviction sworn in as US citizen

-An Army veteran once deported to his native Mexico after a drug conviction was sworn in as a U.S. citizen on Friday.
+An Army veteran who was deported to his native Mexico last year after serving time for a drug conviction was sworn in as a U.S. citizen on Friday.

 Miguel Perez Jr. took his oath in a naturalization ceremony in Chicago, The Chicago Sun-Times reported.

-"Here it is," he said, holding up his citizenship certificate.
+"Here it is," he said, holding up his citizenship certificate for the cameras after being sworn in.
 "It's been a long journey, a long battle."

 Perez, 41, immigrated to Chicago with his parents in 1989 and had a green card as a permanent resident.
 His parents are naturalized U.S. citizens and his two children were born in the U.S.